Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/cloud-based-monitoring-remote-support.md

 * To disable Cloud-Based Monitoring, run the `qq set_monitoring_conf --disabled` command.

-* To check the status of Cloud-Based Monitoring, run the `qq monitoring_conf` command.
+* To check the status of Cloud-Based Monitoring, run the `qq monitoring_status_get` command.

 <a id="enabling-remote-support"></a>